bajicv/gwas_intro/docs/02_software.md

 Analysis using __covariates__ often requires the fourth file, containing the values of these covariates for each individual.

+!!! note
+    At `evop-login` server PLINK v1.9 can be used by typing `plink1.9`.
+For simplicity reasons let's create an __alias__ so we can call `plink1.9` by simply typing `plink`.
+To do so we have to add `alias plink='plink1.9'` in our `.bashrc` file.
+We can do it directly from command line with help of `echo` and append `>>` (be carefule to run append only once).

+       # add plink alias in .bashrc
+       echo "alias plink='plink1.9'" >> ~/.bashrc

+       # source .bashrc to actualize the changes
+       source ~/.bashrc

+       # check if plink is added to the list of aliases
+       alias

 ----

 ## R